Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 print(flag)
 ```

-And here is the process and extracted flag(last byte could get fixed by just subtracting a 1 from final M)
+And here is the process and extracted flag(the last byte could get fixed by just subtracting 1 from the final M)

 ![../img/twinoracle_flag.png](../img/twinoracle_flag.png)